mdn/translated-content-de/files/de/web/css/ruby-align/index.md

 {{EmbedLiveSample("Ruby_aligned_at_the_start_of_the_base_text", 180, 40)}}

-### Ruby, das in der Mitte des Basistextes ausgerichtet ist
+### Ruby in der Mitte des Basistextes ausgerichtet

 #### HTML